 Generally, the royalty rate for federal leases is set at 12.5%.
 The Secretary of the Interior has the discretion to waive, suspend or reduce the minimum royalty for a lease or a portion thereof.2 In order for operators to receive the reduction, they must apply to their local BLM state office; the Secretary will not issue a blanket reduction for all federal leases.

-Operators must provide lease information such as the lease serial number, the record title holder, operating rights owners, the lands, and the level of royalty reduction.3 The operator must also provide production numbers, the volume subject to the federal royalty,4 and a detailed accounting of costs and expenses for operation of the lease, in order to illustrate that the lease may be successfully operated with a royalty reduction.5
+Operators must provide lease information such as the lease serial number, the record title holder, operating rights owners, the lands, and the level of royalty reduction.3 The operator must also provide production numbers, the volume subject to the federal royalty,4 and a detailed accounting of costs and expenses for operation of the lease, in order to illustrate that the lease may be successfully operated with a royalty reduction, as well as all information regarding overriding royalties or similar interests paid to parties other than the government, as well as the efforts taken by operators to reduce them.5

 The BLM issued guidance on its website indicating that applications will be addressed within five days and that the temporary reduction will be active for 60 days once approved, but it could be extended if necessary.6 If the reduction is approved, the operator must then share the approval with the Office of Natural Resources Revenue; otherwise, the operator risks penalties for insufficient payments.
 If the reduction is not approved, the operator may bring an appeal before the Interior Board of Land Appeals for review.